Skip to Content

 Best Plants For Butterfly Gardens

-The addition of simple elements such as a butterfly pool that provides moisture for butterflies creates additional features to attract butterflies to the garden.
-Choose these simple, drought tolerant and deer resistant plants to create a simple pink and blue butterfly garden.
+The addition of simple elements, such as a butterfly pool that provides moisture for butterflies, creates additional features to attract butterflies to the garden.
+Choose these simple, drought tolerant, and deer-resistant plants to create a simple pink and blue butterfly garden.
 Or, you can select the same or similar shades of flowers for monochromatic garden design.

-Butterfly bush or Buddleia provides the ultimate easy-care shrub for the butterfly gardening.
+Butterfly bush or Buddleia provides the ultimate easy-care shrub for butterfly gardening.
 With over 100 species and cultivars, there’s bound to be one that’s perfect for the garden.

-Butterfly bushes produce abundant clusters of lilac-shaped flowers in hues of white, blue, purple, and pink, with bi-colors and multicolored bushes also available.
+Butterfly bushes produce abundant clusters of lilac-shaped flowers in hues of white, blue, purple, and pink, with bicolors and multicolored bushes also available.
 They reseed freely, so be prepared to pull up volunteers from the garden each spring.
 These volunteers take root easily and can be potted and given away or transplanted to other sections of the garden.

 This shrub grows in an ungainly manner: it sprawls and is best for a natural-looking garden.
 Many gardeners choose the butterfly bush as the focal point in the butterfly garden since it will indeed act like a butterfly magnet and attract copious butterflies to the garden.

 The flowers exude a sweet scent but will drop their petals after heavy rainfall.
 Butterfly bushes bloom from early summer through the fall.
-They are deer resistant and thrive in gardening zones 5 through 7 or higher.
+They are deer-resistant and thrive in gardening zones 5 through 7 or higher.
 Since it can soar to heights of ten feet or more, regular pruning is essential to keep it in check.
 The butterfly bush is a great addition to a memorial garden, honoring a lost loved one.

 To create a butterfly garden, select Buddleia in a color that harmonizes with the rest of the garden and use the shrub as the focal point of the butterfly garden design.